codedavinci/tempestatibus/README.md

 ### Your feedback on this technical challenge

-- This assignment was fun but personally I found this API is pourly designed and not very well documented.
+- This assignment was fun but personally I found this API was pourly designed and not very well documented.